-The varying degrees of assault are defined in Chapter 9A.36 of the Revised Code of Washington.
+The varying degrees of assault is defined in Chapter 9A.36 of the Revised Code of Washington.
 Whether or not the alleged assault is also a crime of domestic violence (DV) is determined by the relationship between the parties.
-An assault can range on one end from a gross misdemeanor if the contact alleged is relatively minor all the way up to three different designations of felonies.
-If you have questions about assault DV charges contact one of the Washington domestic violence attorneys at Milios Defense.
+There are five varying degrees of assault ranging on one end from a gross misdemeanor if the contact alleged is relatively minor all the way up to four different designations of felonies.
+The variations are based upon:

-Domestic Violence assault charges garner more attention of Washington courts and prosecutors than any other DV related cases.
-If you have been charged with an assault DV charge or belive that you may be, do not hesitate to contact one of the Washington domestic violence attorneys at Milios Defense.
+Domestic Violence assault charges garner more attention from Washington courts and prosecutors than any other DV related cases.
+If you have been charged with an assault DV charge or believe that you may be, do not hesitate to contact one of the Washington domestic violence attorneys at Milios Defense.
 We can help you.